-(a) Initial application or renewal made in person, by mail, \$266.20 or by fax license after a suspension
+(a) Initial application or renewal made in person, by mail, \$266.20 or by fax

-(b) Renewal fully completed using the online web process \$230.20 (c) Reinstatement of a general or specialty contractor's \$53.90
+(b) Renewal fully completed using the online web process \$230.20

-(2) Master electrician/administrator/electrician/trainee certificate.

-(a) Examination application (nonrefundable)

-Administrator certificate examination application.
+(c) Reinstatement of a general or specialty contractor's \$53.90 license after a suspension (2) Master electrician/administrator/electrician/trainee cert tificate. (a) Examination application (nonrefundable) \$22.20 Administrator certificate examination application.
 (Required only for department administered examinations.)
-(Not required when testing with the department's contractor.)

-(b) Examination fees (nonrefundable)

-Normal examination administration is performed by a state authorized contractor.
-The fees for such examinations are set by contract with the department.
-For written examinations administered by the department, use the following fee schedule the following fee schedule. unent, use (i) Master electrician or administrator first-time examination fee (when administered by the department) \$80.40 (ii) Master electrician or administrator retest examination fee (when administered by the department) \$94.20 (iii) Journeyman or specialty electrician examination fee (first test or retest when administered by the department) \$60.50 (iv) Certification examination review fee \$124.60 (c) Original certificates (nonrefundable after certificate has been issued) (i) Electrical administrator original certificate (except 09 telecommunication) \$120.40 (ii) Telecommunications administrator original certificate (for 09 telecommunications) \$80.10 (iii) Master electrician exam application (includes original certificate and application processing fee) (\$33.30 is nonrefundable after application is submitted) \$154.00 (iv) Journeyman or specialty electrician application (includes original certificate and application processing fee) (\$33.30 is nonrefundable after application is submitted) \$86.30 (v) Training certificate (A) Initial application made in person, by mail, or by fax \$42.30 (B) Initial application fully completed online using the online web process \$36.40 (C) 0% supervision modified training certificate.
-Includes trainee update of hours (i.e., submission of affidavit of experience) (\$51.20 is nonrefundable after application is submitted) \$77.00 (D) 75% supervision modified training certificate. \$51.20 (E) Unsupervised training certificate as allowed by RCW 19.28.161 (4)(b). \$25.40 (d) Certificate renewal (nonrefundable) (i) Master electrician or administrator certificate renewal (A) Renewal made in person, by mail, or by fax \$152.20 (B) Renewal fully completed using the online web process \$132.20 (ii) Telecommunications (09) administrator certificate renewal (A) Renewal made in person, by mail, or by fax \$101.40 (B) Renewal fully completed using the online web process \$87.50 (iii) Late renewal of master electrician or administrator certificate (A) Renewal made in person, by mail, or by fax \$304.40 (B) Renewal fully completed using the online web process \$264.50 (iv) Late renewal of telecommunications (09) administrator certificate (A) Renewal made in person, by mail, or by fax \$202.90 (B) Renewal fully completed using the online web process \$175.00 (v) Journeyman or specialty electrician certificate renewal (A) Renewal made in person, by mail, or by fax \$80.10 (B) Renewal fully completed using the online web process \$69.70
+(Not required when testing with the department's contractor.) \$33.30 (b) Examination fees (nonrefundable) Note: Normal examination administration is performed by a state aut contractor.
+The fees for such examinations are set by contract v department.
+For written examinations administered by the depart the following fee schedule. vith the (i) Master electrician or administrator first-time examination fee (when administered by the department) \$80.40 (ii) Master electrician or administrator retest examination fee (when administered by the department) \$94.20 (iii) Journey level or specialty electrician examination fee (first test or retest when administered by the department) \$60.50 (iv) Certification examination review fee \$124.60 (c) Original certificates (nonrefundable after certificate has been issued) (i) Electrical administrator original certificate (except 09 telecommunication) \$120.40 (ii) Telecommunications administrator original certificate (for 09 telecommunications) \$80.10 (iii) Master electrician exam application (includes original certificate and application processing fee) (\$33.30 is nonre-fundable after application is submitted) \$154.00 (iv) Journey level or specialty electrician application (includes original certificate and application processing fee) (\$33.30 is nonrefundable after application is submitted) \$86.30 (v) Training certificate (A) Initial application made in person, by mail, or by fax \$42.30 (B) Initial application fully completed online using the online web process \$36.40 (C) 0% supervision modified training certificate.
+Includes trainee update of hours (i.e., submission of affidavit of experience) (\$51.20 is nonrefundable after application is submitted) \$77.00 (D) 75% supervision modified training certificate. \$51.20 (E) Unsupervised training certificate as allowed by RCW 19.28.161 (4)(b). \$25.40 (d) Certificate renewal (nonrefundable) (i) Master electrician or administrator certificate renewal (A) Renewal made in person, by mail, or by fax \$152.20 (B) Renewal fully completed using the online web process \$132.20 (ii) Telecommunications (09) administrator certificate renewal (A) Renewal made in person, by mail, or by fax \$101.40 (B) Renewal fully completed using the online web process \$87.50 (iii) Late renewal of master electrician or administrator cer- tificate (A) Renewal made in person, by mail, or by fax \$304.40 (B) Renewal fully completed using the online web process \$264.50 (iv) Late renewal of telecommunications (09) administrator certificate (A) Renewal made in person, by mail, or by fax \$202.90 (B) Renewal fully completed using the online web process \$175.00 (v) Journey level or specialty electrician certificate renewal